katriellucas/lecarde-2/README.md

 ## Changelog

+#### [1.4.6] - 2024/3/29 ####

+`ADDED` - A copy of title option menu to pause mnu so that players won't have to lose current progress in order to change system settings like control remap and language.
+(Aceearly1993)
+`CHANGED` - Speed of some actions in the actual title option menu screen to reflect the customizations done to the copied option menu inside pause menu.
+(Aceearly1993)
+`CHANGED` - Customizations to config saving mechanic to fit the new config screen.
+(DragonX24)

 #### [1.4.5] - 2024/3/22 ####

 `ADDED` - Alternate build method of game binary and Infos for alternate build method at readme.
 (Aceearly1993)